AI Content Policy

 Version history:

-Stakeholder input: Policy changes reviewed by student, parent, and teacher advisory panels
+Stakeholder input: Policy changes reviewed by learner, parent, and teacher advisory panels

 Notification: Material changes posted on thandi.online/legal with 14-day notice